 - Filter allows for selection of inverted ADSR mod source

-- Mixer section includes and external source which is normalled to a sinewave
+- Mixer section includes an external source which is normalled to a sine wave

 - Filter has built in soft clipping

-- Output VCA has two stage clipping circuit
+- Output VCA has a two stage clipping circuit

 - Patch points for every synthesis section